-This form of case standing will be used as circumstances require as seen by both the client and ES and other related parties such as parents and/or guardians, funding sources and may include reasons such as hospitalizations, behavior related, long term need for counseling regarding any issue that may affect employment, leave of absence from work, or short-term education/vocational training.
-The AD will then evaluate the situation to determine the most appropriate action.
-On Hold status will be determined by holding a meeting and determining the appropriate time frame for the case to be considered on hold before services can be reinstated.
-This determination and reason will be documented in the client case notes.
-On hold status should last no longer than 3 months.
-If the situation requires a longer duration of time away from services for more than three months, the client's case will be closed and placed on the waitlist when ready to resume services.
+This form of case standing will be used as circumstances require it such as hospitalizations, a leave of absence from work, or short-term education/vocational training.
+On Hold status will last no longer than 3 months.
+If the situation requires a longer duration of time away from services, the client's case will be closed and placed on the waitlist when ready to resume services.